geek-cookbook/geek-cookbook/manuscript/recipes/mealie.md

 [Mealie](https://github.com/hay-kot/mealie) is a self hosted recipe manager and meal planner (*with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience*) for the whole family.

-Easily add recipes into your database by providing the url, and mealie will automatically import the relevant data or add a family recipe with the UI editor.
+Easily add recipes into your database by providing the url[^penguinfood], and mealie will automatically import the relevant data or add a family recipe with the UI editor.

 ![Mealie Screenshot](../images/mealie.png)